Role

 Impact

+Fast Track was first released in beta to customers connected to our partner payroll provider and then to everyone else in September 2023.
 Human Interest achieved preferred partner status and hit a recordbreaking amount of signups, validating that there is a market of savvy but busy admins who prefer self-serve.
-Another result of this successful project was that the company created a whole business group to support Fast Track 401(k).
+Fast Track was so successful that in the coming years, Human Interest started building a whole team to support and evolve this new business line.
 Read more about the product release here.